Air Conditioner (AC) For Babies: Is It Safe, Tips And Alternatives

 1. Is a fan or an AC better for babies?

-To ensure your baby stays comfortable in hot weather, You may use a fan or an AC to keep your baby’s room cool and at a comfortable temperature.
+To ensure your baby stays comfortable in hot weather, you may use a fan or an AC to keep your baby’s room to maintain a cool or comfortable room temperature for babies.
 However, do not have a fan or AC directly onto your baby’s head or face.
 Instead, place your baby’s cot in an area of the room with uniform air circulation (3).

 2. Does AC cause cough in babies?